MetCouncilGIS/MME-source/README.md

 ### Structure
 Originally, this program came in three-flavors: 1) an installed version that integrated with ESRI ArcMap, 2) an installed version that was stand-alone, and 3) a portable version that required no installation.
 Eventually flavors 1 ans 2 were removed in favor of 3 as it created the least number of problems.

 The program checks for a \portable directory in the applicaton path and uses this as its database.
-The database must have a table called *Version* (added in release 1.2.1) or else will fail.
+The database must have a table called *Version* (added in release 1.2.1) or else all will fail.